spiral/roadrunner-bridge/README.md

 ### Domain specific queues

 Domain specific queues are an important part of an application.
-You can create aliases for exists pipelines and use them instead of real names.
-When you decide to switch queue pipeline for alias, you can do it in one place.
+You can create aliases for exists connections and use them instead of real names.
+When you decide to switch queue connection for alias, you can do it in one place.

 ```php
 'aliases' => [